-Hiro specializes in litigation and arbitration of a broad range of commercial disputes, employment disputes and intellectual property disputes.
-He counsels and represents both domestic and foreign clients.
+Hironobu Tsukamoto specializes in litigation and arbitration of a broad range of commercial disputes, employment disputes and intellectual property disputes.
+Mr. Tsukamoto counsels and represents both domestic and foreign clients.
 He is also experienced in advising clients on non-contentious general corporate matters including employment law issues and intellectual property matters.
-Hiro also counsels clients regarding employment law issues arising in relation to M&A transactions.
+Mr. Tsukamoto also counsels clients regarding employment law issues arising in relation to M&A transactions.

-Hiro graduated with an LL.B. from Kyoto University in Japan in 1998 and with an LL.M. from the University of Chicago in 2005.
-He was admitted to practice law in Japan in 2000 and in New York in 2006.
-He worked at Weil, Gotshal & Manges (Silicon Valley) from 2005 to 2007.
+He graduated with an LL.B. from Kyoto University in 1998 and with an LL.M. from the University of Chicago in 2005.
+He was admitted to practice law in Japan in 2000 and in the State of New York in 2006.
+He worked at Weil, Gotshal & Manges (Silicon Valley) as a visiting attorney from 2005 to 2007.